 All 2021 Tundras come with a 5.7-liter V8 generating 381 horsepower and 401 lb-ft of torque, and linked to a six-speed automatic transmission.
 Rear-wheel drive (RWD) is standard.
 The optional part-time 4-wheel drive (4WD) system has an electronically controlled transfer case with a low range.

 According to the Environmental Protection Agency (EPA), the rear-drive Tundra achieves 13 miles per gallon in city driving, 17 miles per gallon on the highway, and 15 mpg in combined driving.
-Opting for 4WD makes no difference.
-These figures are considerably worse than the Tundra’s main rivals.
+Opting for 4WD makes no difference in the city and highway ratings, but the combined number does drop to 14 mpg.

 Standard Features and Options